Motion of no confidence: India

 Even after the Anti-Defection Law, when the majority party has an absolute majority and it can whip party members to vote in favour of the government; still it is possible to remove the government by a no-confidence motion if the ruling party breaks by more than one third.

 Ireland

 In Ireland, if a motion of no confidence in the Taoiseach or the government of Ireland is passed by Dáil Éireann, then the Taoiseach may request that the President dissolve the Dáil and call a general election.
 Whether or not to grant this request is at the discretion of the President, though no President has ever refused a request for dissolution.
 Should the President refuse to dissolve the Dáil, the Taoiseach and government must resign.

 Israel

 The motion of no confidence is outlined in Israeli Basic Law Article 28 and Article 44 of the Knesset's Rule of Procedure.

+Despite often tabling motions of no confidence in the Knesset, opposition parties have only ever toppled a sitting government once, that being when Labor Party leader Shimon Peres attempted to form a government of left-wing factions and ultra-orthodox parties, in a scandal known as the dirty trick, to replace the national unity government of Likud's Yitzhak Shamir.
+However, despite securing the non-confidence motion, Shamir managed to stay on as prime minister for the remainder of the 12th Knesset.